 A steady and magnificent route on extra-solid red granite.
 Well equipped with 10 mm. bolts.

-Approach: from the parking along NE side of D268 - at km.
-1,8 past Auberge du Col de Bavella - take towards right an unsurfaced forest road, walking along it for about 2,5 km.
-After a crossroads with GR20, the forest road does a semicircle.
-When the GR 20 takes a path towards right, you must keep yourself on the forest road, leading to a grassy glade, where Punta di U Chiapponu finally appears.
-At the right end of the glade a small trail goes down, reaching a dried red stream - several cairns – and rising steeply to the bottom of the peak (1 hour and 30 minutes from the parking).
+Approach: from Col de Bavella drive along the D268 in the direction of Solenzara and park the car in a parking lot at km.
+1,8 from the col, near a forest road starting on the right.
+Take this unsurfaced forest road, ignore a branch on the left and walk along it for about 2,5 km.
+After a crossroads with GR20, the forest road does a semicircle at the ford Rio San Petru.
+When the GR 20 takes a path towards right, you must keep yourself on the forest road, leading to a grassy glade, where it appears Punta di U Chiapponu.
+At the right end of the glade it starts a small trail going down to a dried stream, then reaching a second dried red stream.
+Take this stream with several cairns rising steeply to the bottom of the peak near a big cave.
+The start of the climb is 20 meters to the left of the cave.
+(1 hour and 10 minutes from the parking).